jestjs/jest/website/versioned_docs/version-22.3/SnapshotTesting.md

 ## Best Practices

-Snapshots are a fantastic tool for identifying unexpected interface changes within your application – whether that interface is a UI, logs, or error messages; however, they're not a cure-all, and, as with any testing strategy, there are some best-practices you should be aware of, and guidelines you should follow, in order to use them effectively.
+Snapshots are a fantastic tool for identifying unexpected interface changes within your application – whether that interface is an API response, UI, logs, or error messages.
+As with any testing strategy, there are some best-practices you should be aware of, and guidelines you should follow, in order to use them effectively.

-### 1. Treat Snapshots As First-Class Citizens
+### 1. Treat snapshots as first-Class citizens

 Commit snapshots and review them as part of your regular code review process.
 This implies treating snapshots as you would any other type of test, or code for